 - Soldiers are responsible for paying interest and taxes.

 - Eligibility: Enlisting active duty soldiers must agree to an active duty service commitment of at least three years and decline to enroll in the Montgomery GI Bill at the time of enlistment.
 They must be filling a position in a critical Military Occupational Specialty, possess a high school diploma, have never served in the military before, and score at least a 50 on the Armed Services Vocational Aptitude Battery.

 - Reserve Soldiers: Members of the Selected Reserves may participate in a similar program called the Army Reserve Student Loan Repayment Program.
-This program will pay off only 15% of student loans each year.
+This program will pay off only 15% or $500 of student loans each year, whichever is greater.
 Both officers and enlisted service members are eligible.
 Soldiers will have to commit to serving six years in the Reserves.